ROLL OVER CHUCK COLSON: THE SOCIAL JUSTICE/REVOICE /RETHINK /BIOLA COLLABORATION IS DANCING ON YOUR GRAVE.

 COLSONS NEW LIST OF FELLOWS TELLS THE TALE

-Assistant Professor of Christian Apologetics at Biola University, Author and Speak
+Assistant Professor of Christian Apologetics at Biola University, Author and Speaker

 Sean is a subscriber to the Revoice inspiration and promotion of Mark Yarhouse.